-This year we asked the General Assembly to tackle another toxic pollutant: polystyrene.
+This year we are asking the General Assembly to tackle another toxic pollutant: polystyrene.
 In its manufacture and use, it exposes people to increased cancer risk.
 In the water, it absorbs more chemicals from the water than any other plastic, and exposes fish to unsafe levels of pesticides and fertilizers.
 It can carry invasive species, and we’re beginning to learn all the places microplastics are ending up: in our tap and bottled water, table salt, beer, and human stools.
 It’s also a bigger litter problem than other items; it’s only 1% of the waste stream but in a stream cleanup it’s anywhere from 10 to even 40% of the litter collected.

 It’s time to make polystyrene a pollutant of the past in Maryland.
 Alternative packaging, whether paper or rigid plastic, is already readily available, and if businesses demand alternatives en masse, we’ll see access and options increase even more.

-The law was modeled on the program in Prince George’s County, which started in July 2016.
+The law is modeled on the program in Prince George’s County, which started in July 2016.
 It bans foam food packaging like cups, plates, and clamshell containers from food businesses and other food providers.
-It also bans their sale at retail outlets, and it bans the sale of foam packing peanuts
+It also bans their sale at retail outlets, and it bans the use of foam cafeteria trays in schools.

 It allows businesses to use up their existing stock, and to apply for a one-year exemption if no affordable alternative exists.

 Maryland could be the proving ground for all kinds of innovative sustainable packaging, supporting the growing food waste composting industry and helping the state and counties meet waste reduction goals.

 - HB0109 – Environment – Expanded Polystyrene Food Service Products – Prohibition

 - SB0285 – Environment – Expanded Polystyrene Food Service Products – Prohibition